Pavel-codes/Pavel-codes/README.md

 # 👋 Hi, I'm Pavel Butov

-🎓 I'm a third-year software engineering student at Ruppin Academic Center.
+🎓 I'm a full stack developer.
 💼 Previously worked in industry for 6 years — now focusing on fullstack projects and cloud-based solutions.
 🌍 Passionate about building scalable, user-focused applications.